dynamsoft-docs/capture-vision-docs-server/programming/dotnet/api-reference/utility/image-processor.md

 **Parameters**

-`[in] imageData` The image data to be processed.
+`[in] imageData` Input image (grayscale, color, or binary).

-`[in] threshold` Global threshold for binarization(default is -1, automatic calculate the threshold).
+`[in] threshold` Global threshold for binarization.
+If set to -1 (default), the function will automatically compute an optimal threshold.

-`[in] invert` If true, invert the binary image (black becomes white and white becomes black).
+`[in] invert` If true, invert the output binary image.

 **Return value**

-Returns an `ImageData` object representing the processed image.
+Returns an `ImageData` object representing the binarized image.

 **See Also**